Supported living

 Independence

-Our experience shows us that when the people we support are able to do things without assistance, they feel more in control of their own lives and are more likely to become active members of their community.
+Our experience shows us that when the people we support are able to do things without help, they feel more in control of their lives.
+As a result, they have greater wellbeing and they’re more likely to become active members of their community.

 Involvement